 When problems have been identified with a man's sperm, a procedure called intracytoplasmic sperm injection (ICSI) may be recommended along with IVF.
 This is a laboratory-assisted fertilization that involves inserting a single sperm directly into an egg.
 The embryos that form are transferred to the uterus in the same way as IVF embryos.
 Most IVF cycles now also use ICSI.

 Women who have poor egg quality, are older, or who have not had success with previous IVF cycles, may choose to consider IVF with donor eggs and her partner's sperm.
 The resulting baby is biologically related to the father and not the mother, although the mother carries the pregnancy.
 IVF using fresh embryos from donor eggs has a high success rate, resulting in live births 55% of the time.

 When embryos are transferred to the uterus in IVF, it is typical to transfer 2-4 embryos at once, increasing the likelihood of pregnancy but also increasing the likelihood of a multiple pregnancy.
 It's important to discuss this possibility with your fertility specialist, since a multiple pregnancy is associated with increased risks, such as premature birth, high blood pressure, anemia, miscarriage, and other complications.

 IVF with Blastocyst Transfer

-Couples who have not had success with IVF or are looking for a less expensive option may want to consider using donor embryos.
-These are embryos donated by other couples who have finished the IVF process.
-Transferring donor embryos costs less than standard IVF or IVF with donor eggs.
-If successful, the procedure allows a couple to experience pregnancy.
-The baby will not be biologically related to either parent.
+Donor embryos are embryos donated by couples who have completed the IVF process.
+Transferring donor embryos is less costly than standard IVF or IVF with donor eggs.
+This procedure allows the experience of pregnancy.
+The baby will be biologically unrelated to either parent.